DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client/examples-of-using-client-functions.md

 Another example is using client functions to inject external libraries like [jQuery](https://jquery.com/) into a tested page.

-To work with jQuery from a test, you first need to place the jQuery library file to the test directory.
+To work with jQuery from a test, you first need to place the jQuery library file in the test directory.
 After that, add the library's code to the tested page using the `eval` method and use jQuery in the test within a client function.
 The following sample demonstrates this.

 ```js
 import { ClientFunction } from 'testcafe';